Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Also known as phototherapy or bright light therapy, light therapy can be used to treat SAD and other conditions by using artificial light.
+Light therapy, also known as phototherapy or bright light therapy, uses artificial light to help treat SAD and other conditions that are associated with it.
 To use light therapy, you need to sit or work near a light therapy box for about 30 minutes.

 “Especially in the winter, our bodies react to the gray, cold weather and lack of natural sunlight,” says Dr. Borland.
 “What light therapy does is compensate for the lack of exposure that we get from natural sunlight.”